Hexagram 33遯Retreat

 Application & adjacentQuestion shape · Hexagram 34 pair · Withdrawal not surrender

 The canonical adjacent reading is Hexagram 34 — Great Power — the immediate sequel in the King Wen order and Retreat’s structural complement.
 Where Hexagram 33 names the discipline of withdrawing while withdrawal is still clean, Hexagram 34 names the discipline of asserting while the strength is genuinely present — and warns that great power untempered by restraint produces the same catastrophic outcomes the line-1 retiring tail does, from the opposite direction.
 Read with the Xiang’s prescription — 遠小人,不惡而嚴, distance small persons without hostility but with strictness — the pair tells a complete story: in Hexagram 33 you withdraw from the conditions whose continued occupation costs more than it yields; in Hexagram 34 you press into the conditions whose strength is genuinely yours, and you refuse the temptation to let either move become its mirror.
-Founders and executives who keep both hexagrams in view tend to time exits and entries more cleanly than those who treat retreat as defeat.
+People who keep both hexagrams in view tend to time exits and entries more cleanly than those who treat retreat as defeat.

 SynthesisYiGram Editorial